git/git.github.io/rev_news/drafts/edition-45.md

-  intriguing to me at the time was the results they were getting in [fighting child exploitation and recovering missing children](https://www.palantir.com/philanthropy-engineering/annual-report/2017/ncmec.html), and an understanding that I would get to work on open source stuff likeGerrit and Git.
+  intriguing to me at the time was the results they were getting in [fighting child exploitation and recovering missing children](https://www.palantir.com/philanthropy-engineering/annual-report/2017/ncmec.html), and an understanding that I would get to work on open source stuff like Gerrit and Git).
 The underlying mission has remained cool (despite some contrary claims in the media these days), but between managerial turnover and the short-term focus of a startup, it took a long time before I actually had the opportunity to work on Git even part time.